PhDMeiwp/basicTrendline/README.md

 ## Contact

-- If you have any question or comment to this package, tell me at [here](http://meiweiping.cn/en/basicTrendline-an-R-package-for-adding-trendline-of-basic-regression-models-to-plot/).**
+- If you have any question or comment to this package, tell me at [here](http://meiweiping.cn/en/basicTrendline-an-R-package-for-adding-trendline-of-basic-regression-models-to-plot/).

 - Bugs and feature requests can be filed to https://github.com/PhDMeiwp/basicTrendline/issues.
-[Pull requests](https://github.com/PhDMeiwp/basicTrendline/pulls) are also welcome.
+BTW, [Pull requests](https://github.com/PhDMeiwp/basicTrendline/pulls) are also welcome.

 ## Appendix